 Requires a $300 registration deposit (but this is applied to your total dues)

 Aspiring phlebotomy technicians can get the most bang for their educational buck by attending Heart to Heart Healthcare Training’s phlebotomy training certification course.
 The total cost of this eight-week phlebotomy training is $1,075, including all lab supplies.
 Students are responsible for purchasing scrubs and the course textbook, as well as paying for the national board-certifying exam fee ($115) and covering living costs.

 The Heart to Heart Healthcare Training phlebotomy course is delivered in a blended format, meaning students will attend some in-person classes and complete other coursework online.
 Students will attend labs at the Ypsilanti or Essexville, Michigan, campus for two hours, twice a week.
 Online coursework includes lectures, PowerPoints, homework, quizzes, and exams.

 Heart to Heart Healthcare Training does not offer federal financial aid, but the institution does have financial assistance through Climb Credit and Michigan Works.
 Students can also opt to enroll in a payment plan if they don’t qualify for financial aid.

-The only admission requirement for Heart to Heart Healthcare Training is that you must be 18 years of age.
+The requirements for enrollment in Heart to Heart Healthcare Training are that you must be 18 years of age and have either a high school diploma or GED.
 The curriculum for this phlebotomy certification program covers the soft and hard skills needed for a successful phlebotomy career, including patient communication and blood-draw techniques.